Last Reviewed: April 2025

 Post-stroke:

-The stroke has meant exposure to both the UK’s health system, and its benefits system, at a relatively young age.
+The stroke meant exposure to both the UK’s health system, and its benefits system, at a relatively young age.
 My experiences are absolutely a part of this site.